rejacobson/policies/terms/index.md

 3. When you use our Services, you entrust us with your data.
 We take that trust to heart.
 You agree that Grryno may process your data as described in our [Privacy Policy](../privacy/index.md) and for no other purpose.
 We as humans can access your data for the following reasons:
   - **To help you with support requests you make.** We'll ask for express consent before accessing your account.
   - **On the rare occasions when an error occurs that stops an automated process partway through.** We get automated alerts when such errors occur.
 When we can fix the issue and restart automated processing without looking at any personal data, we do.
 In rare cases, we have to look at a minimum amount of personal data to fix the issue.
 In these rare cases, we aim to fix the root cause as much as possible to avoid the errors from reoccurring.
   - **To safeguard Grryno.** We'll look at logs and metadata as part of our work to ensure the security of your data and Grryno as a whole.
-If necessary, we may also access accounts as part of an [abuse report investigation](../abuse/how-we-handle/index.md).
   - **To the extent required by applicable law.** We only preserve or share customer data if compelled by a government authority with a legally binding order or proper request under the Stored Communications Act.
 If Grryno is audited by a tax authority, we only share the bare minimum billing information needed to complete the audit.

 4. We use third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Grryno.

 ## Copyright and Content Ownership

 1. The names, look, and feel of Grryno are copyright© to Grryno.
 All rights reserved.
 You may not duplicate, copy, or reuse any portion of the HTML, CSS, JavaScript, or visual design elements without express written permission from Grryno.
 You must request permission to use Grryno's logo for promotional purposes.
-Please [email us]({{ site.email_support }}) requests to use logos.
+Please [email us](support@grryno.com) requests to use logos.
 We reserve the right to rescind this permission if you violate these Terms of Service.
-5. You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of Grryno, use of Grryno, or access to Grryno without the express written permission by Grryno.
+2. You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of Grryno, use of Grryno, or access to Grryno without the express written permission by Grryno.
-6. You must not modify another website so as to falsely imply that it is associated with Grryno.
+3. You must not modify another website so as to falsely imply that it is associated with Grryno.

 ## Features and Bugs

 We design our Services with care, based on our own experience and the experiences of customers who share their time and feedback.
 However, there is no such thing as a service that pleases everybody.
 We make no guarantees that our services will meet your specific requirements or expectations.

 We also test all of our features extensively before shipping them.
 As with any software, our services inevitably have some bugs.
 We track the bugs reported to us and work through priority ones, especially any related to security or privacy.
 Not all reported bugs will get fixed and we don't guarantee completely error-free services.

-## Services Adaptations and API Terms

 ## Liability